viki2711/My-Shop/README.md

 # commit 7
 View large photo -
-* View photo - enlarge the photo and see the info
+* View photo - enlarge the photo and see the info.

-Home page - all uploads from all the users
-Account page - the users see just their uploads and can delete them
+# commit 8
+* Add photo to a shopping cart - through a cart button on the photo.
+* Cart page template for a checkout.
+* Photo automatically added to a Cart collection in DB.
+* About page was removed and the content was moved to a home page.

 More features will be added in the next version:
 * Sell photo
 * Buy photo

-The app was built with Node.js
-* Express.js framework for Node.js
-* Passport.js authentication middleware for Node.js
-* EJS for JavaScript templating.
-* MongoDB as database
-* Mongoose.js for MongoDB object modeling for Node.js